4di03/CompVisionProjects/recognition_dnn/README.md

 python run_digit_recognizer.py <model_file_path>

 # Task 1F
-# runs the network on a directory of handwritten digits
+# runs the network on a directory of handwritten digits , showing an example of the processed digits and then the network's prediciton on them
 python run_on_handwritten_digits.py <image_directory_path> <model_file_path>